 When I started teaching kindergarten, I knew that I wanted to incorporate many of the same techniques of HWT.
 However, there wasn’t a huge variety of differentiated materials available for my students to use when practicing letter formation and handwriting.
-Also, one of the things we know about teaching letters from Jan Richardson’s Guided Reading instruction (you can see my related post from a couple of years ago HERE), is that the graphic representation for the beginning letter sounds on your small group instruction charts, tracing books and letter posters should be consistent throughout your classroom.
+Also, I read that the graphic representation for the beginning letter sounds on your small group instruction charts, tracing books and any letter posters you might use should be consistent throughout your classroom.
 For me, that also meant that I wanted to be sure the initial handwriting pages that I offered students also utilize those same graphics.
 But finding those printables and finding them differentiated was pretty much impossible.

 Luckily, a couple of years ago, I stumbled upon this HWT-type font and it has allowed me to build different handwriting practice sheets . . .

-so that now, my guided reading materials’ (my classroom posters, charts, and tracing books) finally match my handwriting printables.
-I am currently using OG (Orton-Gillingham) for my phonics instruction so these graphics support that program, too.
+so that now, my reading materials’ (my classroom posters, charts, and tracing books) finally match my handwriting printables.
+I am currently using Phonics First in my classroom so these graphics support that program, too.

-So by having those elements all in place, I’m doing the best I can to set up my kinders for success in handwriting and letter recognition.
-But what about those kids that already have a good grasp on their letters?
+By having those elements all in place, I’m doing the best I can to set up my kinders for success in handwriting and letter recognition.
+But what about those kids that already have a good grasp of their letters?
 They know letters but STILL can not form a letter to save their little souls.
-Well, they need that support to be successful with handwriting just like students who are starting out with little letter recognition.
+Well, they need that support to succeed with handwriting just like students starting out with little letter recognition.
 But we seldom see handwriting support that will challenge those students and still guide them with handwriting.
 Students get pushed onto more complex skills, but handwriting just never catches up.
 Bad habits are developed that continue and, often, are never corrected.

 I hate that.
 So I have handwriting practice pages that are ‘just right’ for all the students in my class.
 Because my gosh, everyone needs to start those dang letters at the top.